wso2/docs-is/en/docs/guides/mfa/2fa-totp.md

 # Configure TOTP for 2-Factor Authentication

-This page guides you through configuring [two-factor authentication](../../../references/concepts/authentication/intro-authentication#two-factor-authentication) for a web application using [TOTP - Time Based One Time Password](insertlink) as the second factor.
+This page guides you through configuring [two-factor authentication](../../../references/concepts/authentication/intro-authentication#two-factor-authentication) for a web application using TOTP (Time-based One-Time Password) as the second factor.

 !!! tip
     For more information, see the [TOTP specification](https://tools.ietf.org/html/rfc6238).

 ----

+## Create a service provider

 {!fragments/register-a-service-provider.md!}